 The best way to see Moon colour is to attempt to draw it, if only in your imagination.
 When you’re at the eyepiece think to yourself: "how would I draw what’s on view?"

 Would black ink on a white background really be enough to capture the Aristarchus Plateau?
 No, definitely not.

 - How to find Apollo 11's landing site on the Moon

-Would the more subtle use of charcoal or lead depict its shades of grey more faithfully – or would you include coloured pencil, perhaps cream, yellow, or even blue, brown and purple?
+Would the more subtle use of charcoal or lead depict its shades of grey more faithfully – or would you include coloured pencil, perhaps cream, yellow, or even blue (not to be confused with a blue Moon!), brown and purple?

 In 1910, Prof Robert Wood, a physicist at Johns Hopkins University, Maryland, described the Aristarchus plateau – later known as ‘Wood’s Spot’ – as an elevated region about 2km (1.25 miles) high and 200km (125 miles) across.

 He also observed that it was the darkest area of the Moon in the ultraviolet and thought that the area showed indications of sulphur deposits.

 Visually, Wood’s Spot appears distinctly yellow-brown in colour; one reason for this could be the marked contrast with the Aristachus crater, which sits right next to it.

 In 2005, the Hubble Advanced Camera for Surveys imaged the Aristarchus region in visual and ultraviolet light.